Exclusive: U.N. aviation body to hold safety meeting with IATA, others - sources

 MONTREAL The U.N. civil aviation agency will hold a broad international meeting to discuss airline safety in the industry's most coordinated response to the downing of a Malaysian airliner, two sources familiar with the matter said on Thursday.

-But both sources said it was not immediately clear what action would result from the meeting, given the agency's limited operational role.
+But both sources also said it was not immediately clear what action would result from the meeting, given the agency's limited operational role.
+ICAO does not issue warnings about the dangers linked to conflict.

-The Montreal meeting will group top officials from the International Civil Aviation Organization as well as International Air Transport Association and other agencies, the two sources said.
+The Montréal meeting will group top officials from the International Civil Aviation Organization as well as the International Air Transport Association and other agencies, the two sources said.

 Malaysian Airlines flight MH17 was shot down last week over a part of eastern Ukraine controlled by Russian-speaking separatists.
 Industry figures have since urged ICAO to take on a bigger role and issue risk advisories.